Abu Garcia: Early history

 The factory in Svängsta where there still is production.
 Photo taken from the north.

 Taximeters made by ABU.
 Photographed at the ABU Museum in Svängsta.

 AB Urfabriken began at a factory located near the Mörrum River in Svängsta, Blekinge, Sweden.
 The company, founded in 1921, originally manufactured watches, telephone timers and taximeters.
 However, the founder's son, Göte Borgström, a fishing enthusiast, soon redirected its focus towards fishing reels during World War II, when demand for those traditional products diminished.

 The leading American outdoor sports participant distributing and manufacturing firm Garcia Corporation (1947–1978) was the largest fishing tackle company of its time, formerly known under the earlier name Charles Garcia & Company, New York City.
 The Garcia Corporation started importing and marketing ABU Svängsta's many reels in the 1950s, including the famous "Ambassadeur" reels.

 Garcia Co. was already involved in the importing, marketing and distributing of the Mitchell 300 spinning reel from France since 1947.
 The Garcia Tackle Company of 1979 to 1980 was a short-lived partnership between ABU Svängsta and Mitchell S.A. of France, and in 1980, ABU Svängsta acquired the New Jersey–based Garcia Tackle Company, and changed their name to ABU Garcia.
-Mitchell S.A. would go their own way, but the two brands would join together again under the Pure Fishing banner, only again to be sold to the Jarden Corporation in April 2007.
+Mitchell S.A. would go their own way, but the two brands would eventually join together again under the Pure Fishing banner.
+In 1995, Abu Garcia became part of Outdoor Technologies Group, which in 2000 changed its name to Pure Fishing and acquired Mitchell.
+The group was later acquired by Jarden Corporation in April 2007.
 In December 2015, Newell Rubbermaid acquired Jarden Corporation, and in November 2018 sold Pure Fishing to Sycamore Partners.

-Modern developments
+Royal Warrant

 A pair of ABU reels from the end of the 1960s; the smaller is the Cardinal 33, the larger is the Cardinal 66, and the Swedish royal coat of arms, a right conferred by Royal Warrant, can be seen clearly.

 Fishing lures made by ABU in the 1960s.
 Photographed at the ABU Museum in Svängsta.

-Abu Garcia introduced a series of fishing reels and related products in the beginning of the 1950s.
-The Swedish built ABU 444, the company's first spinning reel, was introduced in 1955, followed in 1965 by the first model of the Cardinal series of spinning reels.

-Beginning in 1957, the company also became known for its advanced spin cast reels (Abumatic) featuring several engineering innovations such as level wind mechanisms (oscillating spools), under rod spin cast reel designs (the Abu 500 series) and improved drags for fighting larger gamefish.

-The famous Ambassadeur series of bait casting reels, which utilized advanced metal alloys, ball bearing friction interfaces, and precisely cut gears, was introduced at the New York World's Fair in 1954, and subsequent Ambassadeur models are still produced by the company.
-The professional angler Paul Gustafson worked for seven years as chief angling consultant for Abu Garcia.

-Today, they still continue the Ambassadeur line, along with a branched off line of low profile cast reels, the Ambassadeur Revo.